Bitcoin-com/slp-sdk/examples/README.md

   [create-wallet](create-wallet) example first, and fund your wallet with a few cents of BCH first.

-- [create-npf](create-nft) - Create a new SLP non-fungible token.
+- [create-npt](create-nft) - Create a new SLP non-fungible token.
 Run the [create-wallet](create-wallet) example first, and fund your wallet with a few cents of BCH first.